-I know you are probably a newbie.
-But if you want to stay in this market then reputation is very important.
+I know you might be a newbie and don’t care about reputation.
+But if you want to stay in this market then clean reputation is above all.

 You can’t just scam people.
-You may be successful in selling a faulty car to a buyer but your reputation will acquire a bad name once the buyer discovers major problems in the car.
+You might be successful in selling a faulty car to a buyer once but your reputation will get damaged in a longer run if the buyer finds some major problem in the car.

-So be careful and do the proper research before you buy a car so you aren’t being forced to push faulty cars onto your customers.
+So be careful and do the proper research before you buy a car because you don’t want to push a faulty car onto your customers.

 Avoid scams by doing research on the background of the car.

-You can ask for the VIN (Vehicle Identification Number) and use the number at SaferCar.gov to perform some background check.
+You can ask the VIN (Vehicle Identification Number) and use the number at Safercar.gov to perform the background check.

 Step 4: Things to Care for While Test Driving the Car

-You can’t scrutinize a car without you test drive it for few miles.
+You can’t examine a car without test driving it for few miles.